Bionic business energy suppliers

 Post - Energy ombudsman, PO Box 966, Warrington, WA4 9DF

-Remember, if you're not satisfied with the level of service that you receive from your supplier, then you should look to switch as soon as possible – and the fastest and simplest way to do so is with Bionic.
+Remember, if you're not satisfied with the level of service that you receive from your supplier, then you should look to compare rates and switch as soon as possible.

 What is faster switching?